 Introduction

-Traveling with electronics like laptops can raise concerns, especially when you’re wondering, “Can I pack my laptop in checked luggage while traveling internationally?”
+Travelling with electronics like laptops can raise concerns, especially when you wonder, “Can I pack my laptop in checked luggage while travelling internationally?”
 The short answer is: that it’s possible, but not always advisable.
-Let’s break down the risks, regulations, and best practices to help you make the right choice when traveling with your laptop.
+Let’s break down the risks, regulations, and best practices to help you make the right choice when travelling with your laptop.

 Understanding Airline Policies for Laptops